-It doesn’t matter what category you fall into – we take all tooth pain seriously.
-At Dentistry for Life in Philadelphia emergency tooth pain is something that we know requires immediate care.
+It doesn't matter what category you fall into - we take all tooth pain seriously.
+At Dentistry for Life in Philadelphia emergency tooth pain is treated with the appropriate dentistry procedure as quickly as possible.

 There are many possible reasons for tooth pain.
 Severe tooth pain may be caused by deep tooth decay that has gone untreated, resulting in an infection in the root itself or an abscess, but tooth pain does not only occur when decay or infection is present.

 If you have suffered a blow to the mouth, whether from a hit, car accident, fall, or sporting injury and experience major tooth pain afterward, your tooth could be damaged.

-Getting treatment for this problem immediately allows us to diagnose what’s going on so your tooth can be fixed.
-A toothache may also be a sign that something isn’t right with your cosmetic dentistry or restorative dentistry procedure, indicating the treated tooth may need to be re-treated, or the treatment corrected.
+Getting treatment for this emergency tooth pain immediately allows us to diagnose what's going on so your tooth can be fixed.
+A toothache may also be a sign that something isn't right with a cosmetic dentistry or restorative dentistry procedure, indicating the treated tooth may need to be re-treated, or the treatment corrected.

-A porcelain tooth crown may have come loose, a filling could be damaged, or maybe you have used over-the-counter whitening products too much and developed a sensitivity that has led to tooth pain.
+A porcelain dental crown may have come loose, a filling could be damaged, or maybe you have used over-the-counter whitening products too much and developed a sensitivity that has led to tooth pain.

-Clearly, there are many potential sources of tooth pain.
-Don’t let your discomfort go without immediate attention.
-We strive to provide you with the best emergency tooth pain treatments Philadelphia has to offer, so allow us to diagnose the cause of the problem– and correct it as soon as possible.
+Clearly, there are many potential sources for emergency tooth pain.
+Don't let your discomfort go without immediate attention.
+We strive to provide you with the best emergency tooth pain treatments Philadelphia has to offer, so allow us to diagnose the cause of the problem - and correct it as soon as possible.

 Our exam usually includes x-rays to confirm a diagnosis, though sometimes we can see with our trained eyes exactly what the problem is.
 We accurately identify what's going on with your teeth, then make recommendations about the next best course of treatment.
 In some situations, you may qualify for a few treatment options for an effective dental restoration.